amesk3/RestaurantBotWithTests/README.md

 ## Contributors

-Katie Francis and Amy Kim
+Originally by Katie Francis and Amy Kim.
+Slack modifications by Amy Kim